billrobertson42/derby2pg/README.md

 First, you must clone this repository from Git.

 Second, you must install [Leiningen](http://leiningen.org/), and build the jar file.
-Open the terminal or cmd prompt, cd to the project base directory (it contains `project.clj`).
-Then issue the following
+To do this, open the terminal or cmd prompt, cd to the project base directory (it contains `project.clj`).
+Then issue the following command:
-command:

     lein uberjar